 In very hot climates, they should probably have some afternoon shade.
 To keep the roots cool, keep the pot shaded, perhaps by placing it inside a second pot made of clay.

-Pruning isn't necessary for this plant, but you may remove any undesirable branches.
+Pruning isn't necessary for this plant, but you may remove any undesirable branches, or trim overly long branches shorter, which will encourage side shoots to grow.
 Feel free to tie the branches upright if you don't want them to grow sideways like they normally do.

-Repot to a larger pot whenever the roots fill the bottom.
-An adult plant may be kept in a 5 gallon (20 liter) pot if occasionally pruned shorter.
+Repot as needed to a larger container.
+An adult plant may be kept in a 5 gallon (20 liter) pot if it's occasionally pruned shorter.

-Bugs to watch out for - spider mites (tiny "dots" under the leaves), mealy bugs, caterpillars, and slugs/snails.
-Try using insecticidal soap before using stronger remedies, since some may harm the plant.
+Bugs to watch out for - spider mites (tiny "dots" under the leaves), mealy bugs, thrips.
+Slugs & snails can do a lot of damage.
+Try using insecticidal soap on insects before using stronger remedies, since some may harm the plant.

 Enjoy your plant!